jamesward/koober/README.md

         ./sbt pioClient/run

-Copy Demo Data into the Pipeline:
+Copy demo data into the Pipeline:

-    ./sbt demoData/run
+    For fake data, run:

+        ./sbt "demoData/run fake <number of records> <number of months> <number of clusters>"

+    For New York data, run:

+        ./sbt "demoData/run ny <number of months> <sample rate>"

 Start the Demand Dashboard